 • Streeter served as quarterbacks coach at Liberty for six years, the last three as offensive coordinator.
 In 2011, Liberty led the Big South Conference in passing yards and pass efficiency.

-• Served as a graduate assistant at Clemson in 2004 and 2005, when Dabo Swinney was an assistant coach.
-Streeter worked with quarterback Charlie Whitehurst during those two seasons.
+• He served as a graduate assistant at Clemson in 2004 and 2005, when Dabo Swinney was an assistant coach.
+Streeter worked with quarterback Charlie Whitehurst, Clemson’s career passing yardage leader at the time, during those two seasons.

 • Three-time letterman at Clemson from 1997-99.
 He was Clemson’s starting quarterback the last two years.
 He was also a three-time member of the ACC Academic Honor Roll.